 Example Use Case Matrix

 A way to represent the scenarios is a matrix of the customer and end-user type, UNI or NNI security services applied, and a possible SHAKEN attestation result.
-Below are some examples:
+Table A-1 provides some examples.

 Table A-1: Example use cases for application of UNI/NNI security services and attestation